Joelstraley/Good-README-Generator-/README.md

 ## <a name="Installation">Installation</a>
 Install Node.JS and Inquirer NPM before use
 ## <a name="usage">Usage</a>
-Once Node.JS and Inquirer NPM are imported use command line to answer prompts
+Once Node.JS and Inqirer NPM are imported use the Command Line to answer user prompts

 Screenshot:
 ![alt text](https://raw.githubusercontent.com/Joelstraley/Good-README-Generator-/main/README%20Example.png)